Serra da Galga Formation: Crurotarsans

-Ornithodirans
+Dinosaurs

 Three distinct titanosaurids denoted as forms A, B, and C have been found in Area 4.
 Titanosaurine remains are known from Areas 1 and 2.
 Indeterminate theropod remains known from Area 1.
 Indeterminate maniraptor remains known from Area 1.
 Indeterminate abelisaurid remains are known from Areas 1 and 2.
-Indeterminate Carcharodontosaurid remains are known from Area 1.
+Enantiornithines have also been recovered.
+An indeterminate abelisauroid tibia, potentially referrable to noasauridae, is known as well.